 I’m really passionate about championing Women in Procurement and raising the profile of women in the industry.

-So, I was delighted to speak with the team at Aster Commercial recently, to hear more about their careers and gain their insight.
+So, I was delighted that Aster Commercial spoke with Procurement Heads recently, to hear more about their careers and gain their insight.

 Lucy: I think it’s really important that we push the message of Women in Procurement, or women in industry more generally, so thank you for the opportunity.